Use these teaching resources to celebrate Lunar New Year, a 15-day international holiday honoring the beginning of a new lunar year.

 Resources for Celebrating the Lunar New Year

-From the Unit Plan: Chinese Inventions and the Chinese New Year
+From the Unit Plan: Chinese Inventions and Lunar New Year Celebrations in China

 Books for Students

 As Carrie goes from house to house looking for her brother at dinnertime, she discovers that many cultures prepare and eat rice as a mainstay of their meals.
 Among the neighbors Carrie visits are families from China and Vietnam.
 There are recipes in the back of the book, including one for fried rice.

 Classroom Tip: Talk about what diverse cultures have in common.
 We make fried rice and adapt the recipe from the book.

 Lion Dancer: Ernie Wan’s Chinese New Year